StarPlayrX/bigmac/README.md

 ## 🍔 bigmac
 Big Sur macOS 11 Mac Pro patcher

-#### Support is not included with bigmac.
+#### Support does not come with bigmac.
 I work on many projects.
-This is one that I do in my spare time for fun.'
+This is one that I do in my spare time for fun.

 #### Issues are to be used for reporting bugs in the software or sumbitting feature requests.